ColinPlatt/grasshopper/Readme.md

 To think about:
-[ ] ensuring privacy and link breaking between deposit and withdrawl [ ] ensuring merkletree cannot be gamed
+[ ] ensuring privacy and link breaking between deposit and withdrawal [ ] ensuring merkletree cannot be gamed
 [ ] gas usage
 [ ] finding the latest deployment